ClickHouse/ClickHouse/docs/en/sql-reference/functions/rounding-functions.md

 ## floor(x\[, N\])

 Returns the largest round number that is less than or equal to `x`.
 A round number is a multiple of 1/10N, or the nearest number of the appropriate data type if 1 / 10N isn’t exact.
-‘N’ is an integer constant, optional parameter.
+`N` is an integer, optional parameter.
 By default it is zero, which means to round to an integer.
-‘N’ may be negative.
+`N` may be negative.

 Examples: `floor(123.45, 1) = 123.4, floor(123.45, -1) = 120.`